Self-Managed Super Fund – for up to 6 members

 SMSF member is frail or of unsound mind – enduring power of attorney

-The governement wants the members of the SMSF to stay hands on.
+The government wants the members of the SMSF to stay hands-on.
 This is achieved by forcing all members to be the trustees of the SMSF.
 Or making all members directors of the corporate trustee of the SMSF.

 But there are exemptions to this ‘control’ rule.
 One exemption is the member having a legally prepared POA by your lawyer is critical.
-(POAs built on governement websites often do not work.
-And there is no duty of care or responsibilty by the relevant state government.)
+(POAs built on government websites often do not work.
+And the relevant state government has no duty of care or responsibility.)

-Therefore, if the member gets too frail or losses mental capacity then the SMSF remains compliant.
+Therefore, if the member gets too frail or loses mental capacity, the SMSF remains compliant.

 The POA helps where the member: